 Research Landing Page Research Article Listing Header

 Research from the New York Life Center for Retirement Income

-Unlike their younger counterparts, individuals nearing or in retirement don’t have the luxury of long time horizons in which to grow their nest eggs.
-They are at a point where developing a strategy to sustain their assets and draw retirement income is critical.
-However, many lack the knowledge to do so effectively.
+Unlike their younger counterparts, individuals nearing or in retirement do not have the luxury of a long time-horizon to grow their nest egg.
+They have reached the point where developing a strategy to sustain their assets and draw retirement income is critical.